-The Catalyst Fellowship Program is a major initiative dedicated to advancing the Catalyst's mission - to empower Canadians and Canadian businesses to seize the opportunities and tackle the challenges of cybersecurity - through original research and industry engagement.
+The Catalyst Fellowship Program is a major initiative dedicated to advancing the Catalyst's mission - to empower Canadians and Canadian businesses to seize the opportunities and tackle the challenges of cybersecurity through original research and industry engagement.

-Selected from academics at Toronto Metropolitan University and professionals working in a wide variety of organizations and sectors, Catalyst Fellows undertake original research and other projects related to the Catalyst's work; engage closely with Catalyst program participants and staff; and share their expertise in an environment dedicated to innovation and collaboration in cybersecurity.
+Selected from academics and professionals working in a wide variety of organizations and sectors, Catalyst Fellows undertake original research and other projects related to the Catalyst's work.
+Additionally, fellows engage closely with Catalyst program participants and staff and share their expertise and passion for innovation and collaboration in cybersecurity.

-There Catalyst Fellowship Program offers two streams: the Industry Stream and the Research Stream.
+There Catalyst Fellowship Program offers two streams: the Industry Stream and the Academic Stream.